The HyperTexts

 Guardian, [n, h, g, d]

-mind-plans, [m, a, t]
+mind-plans, [m, a]

-the work of the Glory-Father.
+the goals of the Glory-Father.

 First he, the Everlasting